noaa-ocs-modeling/autoval/README.md

      ```
   - To run Autoval, we need a main config file and up to five config files specifying the spatial extent of the maximum water level plots.

-  - For the extent of the domain, copy config.map.estofs.glo.ini, config.map.estofs.atl.ini, config.map.puertorico.ini to the config folder.
+  - For the extent of the domain, copy config.map.estofs.glo.ini, config.map.estofs.atl.ini, config.map.puertorico.ini from the cfg.domains folder to the config folder.
 You can also follow the same format and generate any domain.ini file that you would like.
 Just note that STOFS-3D-Atlantic model outputs are associated with -180 to 180 longitude coordinates.

   - Copy the test2_atl.ini file from the tests folder into your config folder.
 This will serve as your main configuration file.
 Update the directories inside the file to correspond to your paths.